JonathanGrossman/python_basics/02_getting_started.md

 >>>
 ```

 Start by getting Python to print something to the terminal.
 You'll learn later about data types, but for now know that if you want Python to print text to the terminal, you need to tell Python that the text is a string.
-To do that, wrap in single `' '` or double `" "` quotes what you type into the terminal, and Python will know that whay you typed is a string.
+To do that, wrap in single `' '` or double `" "` quotes what you type into the terminal, and Python will know that what you typed is a string.
 The terminal should print what you typed.

 In your terminal session, next to the `>>>`, type `'Coding with Python'` (be sure to include the quotes) and hit `Enter`.